Last line of the last song

 Kris was out in the car in the parking lot, she told me.
 He'd love to see you, she insisted – just remind him who you are.

 Out in the parking lot I approached the passenger side of their big old Chevy SUV, and saw the familiar face through the windshield.
-Seeing me approach, he rolled the window down.
+Seeing me approach, he lowered the window.

 We exchanged pleasantries for a while before I mentioned seeing him on the PBS White House concert.